HERMES-SOC/hermes_core/docs/user-guide/customization.rst

 For example, on a Linux system, the configuration folder is :file:`~/.config/hermes_core/`.
 You can then place your customized :file:`configrc` file inside this folder.

-More specifically if you work in our devcontainer environment you can place your configuration file in this directory:
+If you work in our developer environment you can place your configuration file in this directory:

 .. code-block:: bash